The Bankrate promise

-These factors may help explain why D.C. borrowers carry an average student loan balance that’s 42 percent higher than that of California borrowers, even though the state carries substantially less debt overall.
+These factors may help explain why D.C. borrowers carry an average student loan balance that’s 42 percent higher than California borrowers, even though the state carries substantially less debt overall.

 Source: The Federal Reserve

-Federal student debt currently affects some 45 million Americans, as per the White House’s latest fact sheet.
+Federal student debt affects some 45 million Americans as of August 2022, as per the White House’s fact sheet.

-President Biden has extended the federal student loan payment pause until Dec.
-31, 2022.
-This means that payments will resume in January 2023.
+President Biden has extended the federal student loan payment pause until October 2023.
 To find out your specific due date, contact your student loan servicer.

 Student loans are divided into two main categories: federal and private.
 They essentially share the same structure: You take out a specific amount to cover the costs of attending college (tuition and fees, room and board, books and other materials), and payments typically don’t start until six months after you graduate.